Mufumi/Udemy-Machine-Learning-A_Z-Online_Course/Python/Regression/Random Forest Regression/README.md

-This is for the RFR algo
+This directory contains an implementation of Random Forest Regression (RFR).
+The [position_salary](https://github.com/Mufumi/Udemy-Machine-Learning-A_Z-Online_Course/blob/main/Python/Regression/Decision%20Tree%20Regression/Position_Salaries.csv) dataset is used to predict the salary of an employee given their profession.